 It is noteworthy that the Chinese government has continuously strengthened regulations on such emerging industries as big data, cloud computing, streaming media, biotech and the internet, with a focus on tackling "hot" issues involved (eg, unfair competition from internet giants, personal information protection, data privacy and cybersecurity).
+In 2021 and the first half of 2022, China launched the Data Security Law and the Personal Information Protection Law and released a series of implementation rules (or drafts) on cybersecurity review and data export, etc. PRC internet companies are recruiting more legal talent in connection with data compliance specifically.
 These hot issues have gradually become the focus of legal due diligence in M&A transactions involving such emerging industries.